sfandres/uex-slurm/README.md

 # slurm
 This repository contains all the codes I have been using in slurm.
+The files with extension `.out` are not tracked.

 ## Usage
 Run the following command in the terminal: